 Name:

-Penn I D:
+Penn ID:

 Name of Professor/Supervisor:

-Course e # MKTG
+Course # MKTG

-Depar tment Policy:
+Department Policy:

-exceed to may be after the hours af working you with are permitted for course sections which have over 40 students.
-Your time should not wo hours of grading per enrolled student per semester.
-Hours worked by student graders turned in only twice during the semester, once after the mid-term examination and once final examination.
-If you are grading projects, then you will be required to submit your ter all projects are completed.
-The form requires the faculty member for whom you are to document the number of students enrolled in each class; the Department will not pay nout the signature of the faculty member.
+Graders are permitted for course sections which have over 40 students.
+Your time should not exceed two hours of grading per enrolled student per semester.
+Hours worked by student graders may be turned in only twice during the semester, once after the mid-term examination and once after the final examination.
+If you are grading projects, then you will be required to submit your hours after all projects are completed.
+The form requires the faculty member for whom you are working to document the number of students enrolled in each class; the Department will not pay you without the signature of the faculty member.

-NUMBER ENROLLED in section x HOURS PER STUDENT

-(not to exceed two hours/semester per student)

-Grader 's Signature:

-Signati are of Professor/Supervisor:

-Date: